gu-fan/riv.vim/README.rst

 Intro
 =====

+    The Internet is just a world passing around notes in a classroom.

+    -- `Jon Stewart`_

 **Riv** is short for 'reStructuredText in Vim'.

-It is a vim plugin for writing notes/wiki with reStructuredText_.
+It is a vim plugin for writing notes with reStructuredText_.

 Comparion
 =========

-    The Internet is just a world passing around notes in a classroom.

-    -- `Jon Stewart`_

 First things first, Why using this plugin?